-RFC: H5Ocork
+RFC: Fine-Grained Control of Metadata Cache Flushes

 Dana Robinson

 The HDF5 library caches recently accessed or created file metadata in an internal cache.
 Flushing of objects from the cache is normally managed via a modified least-recently-used algorithm, though the user can manually override this by "corking" the cache, which prevents automatic flushes and evictions.